gilfranfer/aws-lambda-proxy-java/README.md

 - If you want to check for only specific Output key, like UserSecretKey:
 `aws cloudformation describe-stacks --stack-name serverless-fmwk-iam --query "Stacks[0].Outputs[?OutputKey=='UserSecretKey'].OutputValue" --output text`

+## Setup Serverless Framework for AWS

+Going back to the console (Powershell), we provide the AWS credentials to Serverless Framework and setup a new AWS User profile.

+`serverless config credentials --provider aws --key <key> --secret <secret> --profile <profile to be created> --overwrite`

+NOTE: AWS User Profiles are stored in the credentials file under aws folder.

+`ls ~/.aws/credentials`

+# Create the Java Project

+This example will generate scaffolding for a service (named java-lambda-service) with AWS as a provider and Java as runtime.
+The scaffolding will be generated in the specified directory (java-demo-project).
+This directory will be created if not present.
+Otherwise Serverless will use the already present directory.
+Your new service will have a default stage called dev and a default region inside that stage called us-east-1.

+`serverless create --template aws-java-maven --name java-lambda-service --path java-demo-project`